College of Science and Engineering

 The College of Science and Engineering Undergraduate Academic Advising Center advises current students on academic and administrative issues.
-Students are informed about matters related to academic general education core requirements, scholarships and awards within the College, the selection of an appropriate major and minor, the selection of appropriate courses, transfer and correspondence courses, academic probation/suspension, the choice of an educational program leading to a bachelor’s degree, and participation in pre-professional programs.
-The Advising Center is a resource for current students who are considering a science major or pre-professional program and provides assistance for students applying for graduation.
-Career counseling is available in the academic unit of the student’s major and through Career Services.
+Students are informed about matters related to academic general education core requirements, scholarships and awards within the College, the selection of an appropriate major and minor, the selection of appropriate courses, transfer and correspondence courses, academic probation/suspension, the choice of an educational program leading to a bachelor’s degree, and participation in pre-professional concentrations.
+The Advising Center is a resource for current students who are considering a science or engineering major or pre-professional concentration and provides assistance for students applying for graduation.
+Career and professional counseling is available in the academic unit of the student’s major and through Career Services.

-Currently, there are eight Texas science-related teacher certification programs available at Texas State University:
+Currently, there are eight Texas science- and math-related teacher certification programs available at Texas State University: